 Mantras played a key role in Vedic traditions, as well as in Buddhist and other ancient cultures.

-However, let's dive a bit deeper into what mantras are, beyond religion, and its use in the current culture.
+However, let's dive a bit deeper into what mantras are, beyond religion, and their use in the current culture.

 Listen to mantras of different types